ePages-de/epages-docs/pages/themes/basics/create-a-theme.md

     style.less
 {% endhighlight %}

-This file will automatically be used in your theme without having to do anything.
+This file will then be automatically used in your theme.

 ## Option 2

-Open your theme's `theme.json` and add a `stylesheets` key which holds an array of all your `.css` files like this:
+Open your theme's `theme.json` and add a `stylesheets` key, which includes an array of all your `.css` files like this:

 {% highlight json %}
 {